W427697/Discord-/MIGRATION.md

 #### Dropped addon-docs manual configuration

-Storybook Docs 5.x shipped with instructions for how to manually configure webpack and storybook without the use of Storybook's "presets" feature.
+Storybook Docs 5.x shipped with instructions for how to manually configure Webpack and Storybook without the use of Storybook's "presets" feature.
 Over time, these docs went out of sync.
 Now in Storybook 7 we have removed support for manual configuration entirely.

 #### Autoplay in docs